Convex Geometry and Duality of Over-parameterized Neural Networks: Preliminaries

 where $\beta$ is a regularization parameter.
 We define the overall parameter space $\Theta$ for \eqref{eq:2layer_function} as $ \theta \in \Theta= \{(\firstwmat, \biasvec,\secondwvec,m )\,\vert\, \firstwmat \in \mathbb{R}^{d \times m}, \biasvec \in \mathbb{R}^m, \secondwvec \in \mathbb{R}^m, m \in \mathbb{Z}_+\}$.
 Based on our observations in Figure \ref{fig:sigma} and the results in \citet{infinite_width,lazy_training_bach,neyshabur_reg,parhi_minimum}, we first focus on a minimum norm variant of \eqref{eq:problem_statement}\footnote{This corresponds to a weak form of regularization as $\beta\rightarrow 0$ in \eqref{eq:problem_statement}.}.
 We define the squared Euclidean norm of the weights (without biases) as $R(\theta)=\|\secondwvec\|_2^2+\|\firstwmat\|_F^2$.
 Then we consider the following optimization problem

 where the over-parameterization allows us to reach zero training error over $\data$ via the ReLU network in \eqref{eq:2layer_function}.
-The next lemma shows that the minimum squared Euclidean norm is equivalent to minimum $\ell_1$-norm after a suitable rescaling.
-This equivalence was also noted in the context of non-convex optimization in \citet{infinite_width,neyshabur_reg}. \begin{lem}\footnote{Proofs are presented in Appendix \ref{sec:proofs}.} The following two optimization problems are equivalent:
+The next lemma shows that the minimum squared Euclidean norm is equivalent to minimum $\ell_1$-norm after a suitable rescaling. \begin{lems}\footnote{Proofs are presented in Appendix \ref{sec:proofs}.} The following two optimization problems are equivalent: